JakobKSvaneborg/gpaw/doc/documentation/do/do_convergence.rst

 In general, LCAO calculations tend to converge more easily.
 When convergence becomes challenging, it is recommended to use :ref:`do-gmf`.
 If GMF is still insufficient, the LCAO mode allows for a constrained optimization by freezing the hole and the excited electron.
-See the example in See the example in :ref:`ppexample`.
+See the example in :ref:`ppexample`.

 FD and PW calculations, on the other hand, may experience convergence problems for excited states because the unoccupied orbitals are not optimized, unlike in